Aerie instructors are a diverse group, sharing at least three qualities essential for a wilderness medicine instructor. All Aerie instructors are:

 MS, Environmental Studies - University of Montana; BS, Geology - University of Puget Sound

 I have worked as a professional outdoor and science educator since 1987 and was an EMT and W-EMT for ten of those.
 I am the Director of Undergraduate and Field Education for the Wilderness Institute at the University of Montana, where my duties include directing their Wilderness and Civilization program.
 Prior to that, I lead backcountry trail crews and fisheries field crews, designed and led college field programs (for 17 years).
 For Aerie, I helped create the Semesters in Wilderness Medicine and for that program teach backcountry navigation and other essential outdoor skills.

 Josh Tapp, Instructor

-The things I enjoy most are almost always mountain related activities.
-Be it climbing in the desert of Utah, skiing my favorite powder stashes, or fly fishing in one of Montana's beautiful rivers, my life revolves around being outside.
-As a guide for IMG one of the most enjoyable experiences I get is watching people experience the mountains for the first time.
-Being a guide, I have the chance to help people achieve their goals and have experiences that are always out of their comfort zones.
-To add to this, I have found a passion for wilderness medicine.
-Being an Aerie Instructor seemed to be the next step as I pursue a career in the mountains.
+As a guide for International Mountain Guides one of the most enjoyable experiences I get is watching people experience the mountains for the first time.
+Being an Aerie Instructor seemed to be the next step as I pursued a career in the mountains.
 I have been involved in many search and rescues, and I enjoy teaching others the systematic approach to being a first responder in a wilderness environment.
 I hope that you as a student can learn from my good and bad judgement, so that you someday will know how to handle an emergency if need be.

 Ellie Thompson, Instructor